eduardoAcunaEspinoza/surrogated_assisted_bayesian_calibration/run_multiple_Telemac/README.md

 	  - bc_steady_tel.cli: File that defines the type and location of the boundary conditions.
 	  - geo_banda.slf: File that defines the mesh structure for the hydro-morphodynamic model.
 	  - run_liquid_gaia.cas: Numerical configuration of the sediment transport model.
-	  - run_liquid_tel.cas: Numerical configuretion of the hydrodynamic model.
+	  - run_liquid_tel.cas: Numerical configuration of the hydrodynamic model.

 - simulations: After each simulation is completed, the simulation files will be stored in this folder.